vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides.md

 />

 <WhatsNextCard
-title="How the queries in Master Data v1 work" description="Learn how to upload files to Master Data v1." linkTo="https://developers.vtex.com/docs/guides/uploading-files-to-master-data" linkTitle="See more"
+title="Uploading files to Master Data" description="Learn how to upload files to Master Data v1." linkTo="https://developers.vtex.com/docs/guides/uploading-files-to-master-data" linkTitle="See more"